kbase/kb_sdk/README.md

 <br>
 ## Need more?

-Browse through the [doc](doc/) directory of this repo for the latest avaialble documentation.
+Browse through the [doc](doc/) directory of this repo for the latest available documentation.
 If you still have questions or comments, please create a GitHub issue or pull request, or contact us through http://kbase.us/contact-us